 Energy efficiency helps to reduce overall energy consumption and is therefore central to achieving the EU's climate ambition, while enhancing present and future energy security and affordability.
-The 'Energy Efficiency Directive' (EED) (EU/2023/1791) significantly raises the EU's ambition on energy efficiency, and it also sets out the exemplary role that the public sector has in contributing to this EU target.
+The 'Energy Efficiency Directive' (EED) (EU/2023/1791) and the guidance issued to Member States which pertains to the revised Renewable Energy Directive (2023/2413/EU), commonly known as RED III, significantly raises the EU's ambition on energy efficiency, and it also sets out the exemplary role that the public sector has in contributing to this EU target.
 Additionally, the following legislation must be adhered to:

-- ➤ EU Energy Efficiency Directive (EU/2023/1791) - ➤ EU Renewable Energy Directive (2009/28/EC) - European Green Deal (2019) - Paris Agreement (2015) - Alternative Fuels Infrastructure Regulation (AFIR), effective in 2024
+- EU Energy Efficiency Directive (EU/2023/1791)

+- EU Renewable Energy Directive (2009/28/EC)

+- European Green Deal (2019)

+- Paris Agreement (2015)

+- Alternative Fuels Infrastructure Regulation (AFIR), effective in 2024